AndreKelling/jspdf-template/readme.md

 1. `yarn install`
 2. `yarn run webpack`

-you might need to have webpack installed too.

 ## Create custom Font file

 1. Copy your fonts into the **fonts** subdirectory.